Two people walking in a forest, seen from the front.

 Managed forest binds more CO2

-An international study has found that it is because of active management that the forest binds so much carbon.
-This is in part due to the high growth rate of managed forest, but also because there is less damage and fewer forest fires that lead to high carbon emissions.
+Studies have found that it is because of active management that the forest binds so much carbon.
+This is in part due to the high growth rate of managed forest, but also because there is less damage and fewer forest fires..

 Standing volume is constantly increasing in Sweden and in the rest of Europe, which means carbon sequestration is increasing while we also have access to large quantities of sustainable raw materials.